PixarV/terraform-provider-r4/website/docs/r/paas_service.md

     * _Valid values_: From 8 to 262143
 * `wal_keep_segments` - (Optional) The minimum number of log files segments that must be kept in the _pg_xlog_ directory, in case a standby server needs to fetch them for streaming replication.
     * _Valid values_: From 0 to 2147483647
-    * _Constraints:_ This parameter is relevant only for PostgreSQL version 12.
+    * _Constraints_: This parameter is relevant only for PostgreSQL version 12

 * `work_mem` - (Optional) The base maximum amount of memory, in bytes (multiple of 1 KiB), to be used by a query operation (such as a sort or hash table) before writing to temporary disk files.
     * _Valid values_: From 64 to 2147483647 KiB